The Constitution and By-Laws

-The Board of Directors of the Association shall employ an Executive Director to insure the efficient, safe and orderly day-by-day operations described in these By-Laws.
+The Board of Directors of the Association shall employ an Executive Director to ensure the efficient, safe and orderly day-by-day operations described in these By-Laws.
 Additional compensated staff may be added as necessary, with the approval of the Board of Directors.

 The Executive Director (ED) is responsible for the overall success of RARA.